 Instructions

-1. Cook the noodles according to package instructions – this is definitely quickest to make if you can find soakable rice noodles (like these rice noodles that I used or these maifun noodles that cook even more quickly) and cover them with hot water while you make the sauce.
+• Cook the noodles according to package instructions.
+I recommend soakable rice noodles which will cook if you cover them with hot water while you make the sauce.